iNeoO/discord-voline-bot/README.md

 - !rate <text> : Give a number between 0 and 10 to rate something

 ### Media
-- !asi <url> : get link of an emission or the pdf of an article
+- !asi <url> : get links of an emission or the pdf of an article
 - !diplo <url> : convert monde-diplomatique article to pdf
+- !hs <url> : get links of an emission
 - !mediapart <url> : convert mediapart article to pdf
 - !rss : Check for news on rss